Ray Hankin: Vancouver Whitecaps

 There were offers from First Division clubs for Hankin's services, but he signed for North American Soccer League (NASL) club Vancouver Whitecaps – the reigning Soccer Bowl champions – for a fee of £300,000.
 The team was managed by Tony Waiters, who had been in charge of the England youths at the 1973 European Championships, and Hankin's Leeds teammate David Harvey had joined a few days earlier.
 Hankin registered 8 goals and an assist from 24 matches in his first season, but the club itself was unsettled.
 The second season, with Waiters gone and another ex-Leeds man, Johnny Giles, in charge, things were different.
 Although the Irish Times thought some members of the team that played pre-season friendlies in Ireland, Hankin included, needed to "shed a bit of weight before the real competitive season gets under way", the Whitecaps won their division, but failed in the playoffs.
 According to Hankin, whose personal return rose to 12 goals and 8 assists from 22 matches, "we were the best team in the NASL, but we blew it."

 In November 1981, First Division club Arsenal, who were struggling to score goals after the departure of Frank Stapleton, expressed an interest in signing Hankin.
-There was some argument about the fee – variously reported as £300,000 or £400,000 – and the deal included an agreement for him to return to Vanvouver if he did not impress.
+There was some argument about the fee – variously reported as £300,000 or £400,000 – and the deal included an agreement for him to return to Vancouver if he did not impress.
 Reunited with Leeds striker partner John Hawley, Hankin played twice for the first team, both times as a substitute in the League Cup against Liverpool, but no permanent move ensued.
 He attributed that to the economic problems then current in English football.
 Before returning to Canada for one last season with the Whitecaps, Hankin made a few appearances for Shamrock Rovers under Johnny Giles, who combined coaching the Whitecaps with managing the League of Ireland club.
 He scored the only goal of the match at Sligo Rovers on his debut, as well as missing from six yards "when it looked so much easier to score."